-• Students who are willing to practice their instrument continuously over the three year junior cycle can achieve a high mark in their performance exam.

-- The practical exam takes place before or after the Easter holidays.
-This takes pressure off the student throughout the State Exams in June. - The expected level for the Junior Cycle music practical is Grade 2/3 approximately (to incorporate three years of instrumental tuition from 1st year 3rd year).
+- Students who are willing to practice their instrument continuously over the three year Junior Cycle can achieve a high mark in their performance exam. - The practical exam takes place before or after the Easter holidays.
+This takes pressure off the student throughout the State Exams in June. - The expected level for the Junior Cycle music practical is Grade 2/3 approximately.